tfabris/RebootCableModem/README.md

 ####  Create automated task to run the script:
 If running this on a Linux computer, create a Cron job for this script, or, if you are running it on a Synology NAS via the Synology Task Scheduler, create a task for it there.
-Create the job so that it runs the desired script (one of the RebootCableModem-xxxxx.sh scripts) once every five minutes continuously.
+Create the job so that it runs the script once every five minutes continuously.
 If you have edited the script to alter its timing intervals, then configure the job accordingly.

 Behavior